Call for Administrative/Engagement Assistant

 Must be a keen copy editor.

-Exceptional attention to detail and ability to juggle several tasks at once, especially in a fast-paced environment.
+Must pay attention to detail and possess the ability to juggle several tasks at once, especially in a fast-paced environment.

 Must be able to work remotely and on-site.